Snoy-Kuo/counter_setstate/counter_setstate/README.md

 ## Try

  - modify theme primarySwatch to custom MaterialColor of 0xFF2B64A3, and hot reload to see changes.
- - add decrease FAB below increase FAB.
+ - add decrement FAB below increment FAB.
- - add test to verify decrease function as expected.
+ - add test to verify decrement function as expected.

  The final result is on final_result branch.